-Dr. Genis has advanced training in anesthesia and is able to provide you with the most comfortable and pain-free experience possible.
+Dr. Genis has advanced training in anesthesia and can provide you with the most comfortable and pain-free experience possible.
 He will talk with you before surgery to discuss the best ways to keep you comfortable and safe.

 List of conditions commonly treated with oral surgery:

-Complicated tooth extractions are performed only if the clinical case does not allow us to perform a simple extraction.
-This manipulation includes a mucosa incision; a separation of the gums from the neck of the tooth, and sawing out a section of bone tissue or sawing an inter-root septum.
+Complicated tooth extractions are performed only if the clinical case does not allow us to complete a simple extraction.
+This manipulation includes a mucosa incision, a separation of the gums from the tooth’s neck, and sawing out a section of bone tissue or sawing an inter-root septum.
 The technique of complicated extraction should be used only in the following clinical cases:

 - The presence of wisdom teeth that have not erupted;